-Answer: Human beings are both biological and spiritual, animals are biological.
+Answer: Human beings are both biological and spiritual, where animals are biological.

 Animals are a part of the fabric of “nature” and therefore unable to disentangle themselves from it.
 Human beings have both nature and super-nature and are aware of both biology and spirituality.

-God’s Spirit breathed upon Homo sapiens and self-awareness dawned upon humanity, enabling humans to be aware of the spacetime in which we reside—a capability to slice through the framework we inhabited.
+God’s Spirit breathed upon Homo sapiens, and self-awareness dawned upon humanity, enabling humans to be aware of the spacetime in which we reside—a capability to slice through the framework we inhabit.
 A human was able to work within nature and also coexist with super-nature.

 What happen to Adam in Genesis chapter 2 when God breathed into him had previously happened to all men in Genesis chapter 1.
 But with Adam in Genesis 2 there was a difference.
 God chose one man to be an example to all men.

 God had already breathed into humanity in Genesis 1 – we said that God is Spirit, the word for “spirit” in Hebrew is ruach (roo'-akh), it means breath, wind, spirit.
 So for us to be made in his image we needed a measure of spirit.
 So God breathed upon humanity endowing us with “human spirit”.

 When we read in Genesis 2 about Adam in the garden, we read that God did something special to this one man, he breathed into him and something from God went into him.
 He became living and when we say living, he really did live, he lived to be 930 years old.
 The Lord God "breathed into his nostrils the breath of life, and the man became a living being" (Gen 2:7).